• Skip to secondary menu

 This particular cemetery is located in Missouri and has two walls of vaults.
 One is full, the other has about a thousand spaces available.
 All the niche dimensions are the same 10″W x 14″ H x 19″ D. But according to the source I spoke to at the cemetery office, the measurements of military niches are not standard across the nation, which seems hard to believe.

 Missouri is still primarily a burial state, but regarding cremation interment, families tend to trend to the columbarium wall.
 At this particular cemetery, no wood urns can be stored in the above ground niche.
-No vault or outer container is needed for ground burial and any material, including wood or ceramic can be placed in the grave.
+No vault or outer container is needed for ground burial, and any material, including wood or ceramic can be placed in the grave.
 There’s no scattering garden here, but she said some families choose to use the uniform upright memorials provided by the US government.

 Regardless of how you say it, Urn Garden carries an urn that will fit, even if we have to custom order it.
 One size that’s almost always a perfect fit for an odd shaped niche and makes an affordable memorial is the Companion Double Wood Urn.
-Very basic, no frills, this style will hold the ashes of two people and fit into most niche spaces, but only if the cemetery allows placement of a wood urn in the wall.
+Very basic, no frills, this compact style will hold the ashes of two people and fit into most niche spaces, but only if the cemetery allows placement of a wood urn in the wall.

 Urn Garden Cremation Urns